 Sikhs are a religious minority in the north-western state of Punjab, where they form a majority.
 They are also scattered around different parts of India and the world.
-They number over 14 million, with another 3 or 4 million living outside India.
-Of the 14 million living in India, over 60 per cent are concentrated in their home state of Punjab.
-There are other significant Sikh concentration in Haryana, Himachal Pradesh, Uttaranchal and Delhi.
-Sizeable Sikh populations can be found in North-America, Europe and Australia.
+Though a significant number have emigrated, they number around 20.8 million (2011 Census) in India, the large majority concentrated in their home state of Punjab.
+There are other significant Sikh communities in Haryana, Himachal Pradesh, Uttaranchal and Delhi.
+Sizeable Sikh populations can be found in North America, Europe and Australia.
 The Sikh religion dates back to end of the fifteenth century and was founded by Guru Nanak (1469-1539).

 The Sikh religion dates back to end of the fifteenth century and was founded by Guru Nanak (1469-1539).
 Dissatisfied with the teachings of Hinduism as well as Islam, he formulated an egalitarian doctrine which transcended both, and became a powerful force for change in subsequent centuries.
 A crucial element of this new religion was the creation of the community of the Khalsa, or Company of the Pure in 1699 during the period of the tenth Guru, Guru Gobind 1675-1708.
 As part of their religious injunctions they are obliged to wear the symbols called the five Ks, taken from the words kesh (uncut hair), kangha (comb), kirpan (sword), kara (steel bangle) and kaccha (breeches).
 Sikh men are most easily identifiable through their wearing of the turban.
 The creation of this community marked a change of emphasis which led Sikhism away from its traditional peaceful course into a more warlike stance, and although not all Sikhs adopted the baptismal tokens, bearded and turbaned members of the Khalsa came to be recognized as guardians of Sikh orthodoxy.

-For the next 150 years the Sikh Khalsa remained involved in conflict with the invading Afghans and the Muslim governors of Lahore.
+For the next 150 years the Sikh Khalsa remained involved in conflict with Afghan invaders and the Muslim governors of Lahore.
 In 1746 the city of Amritsar was sacked, the Golden Temple defiled, and Sikh forces massacred by one such governor.
-Another massacre, this time perpetrated by the Afghanis, took place in 1762.
+Another massacre, this time perpetrated by Afghan forces, took place in 1762.
 In the ensuing strife and consequent power vacuum emerged Ranjit Singh.
 After capturing Lahore in 1799 he ruled as the Maharajah of Punjab until his death in 1839.
 Some Sikh states maintained a separate existence under British rule, but elsewhere in the Punjab the Sikh Khalsa remained independent.
 Factional infighting gave the British a chance to intervene, and after two Anglo-Sikh wars in the mid-nineteenth century the British gained control of the whole of the Punjab, and the Khalsa army was disbanded.

 Sikhs played a leading role in the Indian army at the time of British colonization, and also used the opportunity provided by British citizenship to emigrate to other parts of the then British empire.
 Elected provincial governments began to exercise more powers in India during the years leading up to independence.
 As independence approached, Sikhs put forward proposals for alterations to Punjab’s boundaries to exclude the largely Hindu and Muslim areas to the south-east and west or, alternatively, for increased Sikh representation in Parliament to protect their interests.
 These proposals were largely ignored, and the predominantly Muslim unionist party retained control over the province.
 During the 1940s there were increasing demands made by Muslims for a separate Muslim state after independence.
 Muslims urged the Sikhs to join them in the new state, but there were too few cultural and religious links between them to make this feasible.
 Afraid of their numbers being split between India and Pakistan, Sikh leaders in 1946 called for the creation of their own independent state of Sikhistan or Khalistan, without success.
 The situation deteriorated rapidly, with outbursts of violence and bloodshed in riots between Muslims on the one hand, and Sikhs and Hindus on the other.

-The roots of the problems that gave rise to the terrorist movement in the state have yet to be resolved, however.
+The roots of the problems that gave rise to the armed movement in the state have yet to be resolved, however.
 Demands for an investigation into the Delhi massacres have not been heeded by the central government.
-Moreover, the Sikh community’s faith in the ability of the Indian state to protect its identity, culture and religion has been shaken by the events of the last decade.
-Extremism remains a problem, as was evidenced by the assassination of the chief minister of the state in 1995, but the number of people involved in the secessionist movement for an independent state of Khalistan has shrunk dramatically.
+Moreover, the Sikh community’s faith in the ability of the Indian state to protect its identity, culture and religion had been shaken.
+Extremism remained a problem, as was evidenced by the assassination of the chief minister of the state in 1995, but the number of people involved in the secessionist movement for an independent state of Khalistan shrunk dramatically.

 Minorities and indigenous peoples in